keeks-mtl/memory-match/README.md

 ## Goal For This Project

-Welcome from Memory Match!
+Welcome from Memory Match, an intuitive game that anyone can play.

 ## Table of Contents

 ## UX

-An important aspect of the planning for this project was the element of User-Experience.
-Directing the planning of the project through a User-Experience approach created a useful guide to understand the user's needs and streamline the development of the site.
+Memory Match is a minimally styled game created for anyone with a little time on their hands that wants to test their memory skills.
 Through visiting Memory Match, it was important to create a positive user experience.

-### User Goals
+### Player Goals

+- Play a fun game
+- Easy to play
+- Clear and intuitive gameplay without instructions
+  - Not a lot of buttons or areas to distract and only one main area to click
+- Not distracting on the eyes or busy
+  - simple colours and shapes
+- Visually keeps you intrested
+  - sleek design

 ### User Stories

+- Visual icons that arent distracting and easy to tell apart
+- visual feedback when choosing cards to be able to tell what is happening
+- clear buttons to press so not confused

 ### Game Creator Goals

+- a project that is interesting and requires some thought to code

 ### Wireframes

+- The wireframes were created using [Balsamiq] (http://www.balsamic.com) during the design and planning part of this project.
 - [Wireframes](link): A 6 page website.

 ### Design Choices

+- The game is meant to feel neat and mature so as to not feel infantile.

 ### Fonts

-- The goal was an overall cohesive feeling to the website so I decided not to use multiple fonts, choosing the font 'Roboto'.
+- The goal was an overall cohesive feeling so I decided not to use multiple fonts, choosing the font 'Roboto'.
 - I wanted something contemporary but also clean & clear.
 The font was chosen from [Google Fonts](https://fonts.google.com/) to make sure it worked across browsers/devices.

 ### Icons

+- the cards themselves use icons that should feel familiar.
+The icons were meant to be similiar enough that the those playing wouldn't find it too easy to remember where each card was.

 ### Colours

-- The colour theme included four main colours that complimented one another.
+- The colour theme included two main colours that complimented one another.
+Two complimentary blue colours where used so that there was a link to one another but also enough contrast so that everything didn't blend together.

+### Styling

+- The cards themselves were given rounded corners so that the game didn't seem too sharp or rigid.
+The buttons and win message shared the rounded corners to give a unifying feeling.

 ## Features